 Regular bike riders, motorcyclists and professional cycling athletes may be familiar with the phenomenon of bicycling sciatica.
 Sciatic pain that specifically affects cyclists can be caused by both physical and emotional sources, and will often include a bit of both for a challenging symptomatic profile.
-Why is it that cyclists are so often troubled by sciatica, and how can they find relief?
+Why is it that sciatica and cycling often come together, and how can you find relief?

 Cycling involves long periods of sitting, and one of the most common symptomatic expressions of affected patients is seated sciatica.
 Being sat on a hard bicycle seat applies pressure to the buttocks, the coccyx and the sciatic nerve, particularly when patients have abnormal positioning of the nerve within their piriformis muscle.
 Staying seated for long periods can leave anyone feeling sore and stiff, but when you combine it with the continuous activity of the legs and the torso position involved in cycling, the pain can become severe.